 We are residents of the Town of East Haven who are your neighbors, and have come together with a common goal to save land in the public interest.
 To this end, the East Haven Land Trust was established to accept donations of land, conservation easements or money to purchase land.
 The Land Trust is dedicated to acquiring and preserving open space in our town, thus protecting areas of natural beauty.
 A land trust will provide the residents of East Haven a working vehicle to acquire and hold land in common for the enjoyment of present and future generations.

 This is the most up to date listing of EHLT properties.
 We own about 130 acres of property in East Haven.

 3. 14 Mill Pond Heights Road 20 acres open and wooded

 4. 78 Old Town Highway 2.22

 7. 21 Allikat Way .39 acres Partial wetland

 The East Haven Land Trust protects the open spaces of East Haven for you and your family to have places to bike, hike, fish, farm, eat locally, play, relax, be healthy and breathe deeply… forever.
 Generous donations, gifts of land and the tireless work of our volunteers all play critical roles in achieving our mission.
 Thank you for your support.
 Want to get in touch?
 Have a question?
 We are happy to help.

-Members are asked to check this website regarding announcements concerning the resumption of East Haven Land Trust monthly membership meetings scheduled for Fall 2021.
+We ask everyone to check this website for announcements concerning the resumption of East Haven Land Trust monthly membership meetings scheduled for the remainder of 2021.

 Our Beloved “Doc”